dougabugg/python-recursive-descent-parser/README.md

 assert(node.my_regex is None)
 ```

-What happens if you use the same named rule in a rule twice?
-What happens if a named rule repeats zero or more times?
+What happens if you use the same named rule in a rule twice, or a named rule repeats zero or more times?
 By design, any duplicate names will overwrite each other on the named node's attributes.
-To get around this, you can use the subscript (`__getitem__`) operator on a builder object to override the name of the target rule.
-Instead of accessing the node's attribute named after the original rule, you access the attribute using the upplied name.
+To get around this, you can override the name of a rule when defining your grammar by passing a string into the subscript (`__getitem__`) operator on a builder object.
+The child node will be accessed by this name instead of its original name.
 If you end the name with "[]", the attribute access will result in a list of nodes.

 ```py
 c.identifier = {r"[a-zA-Z0-9_]+"}